 The CalHFA Conventional program is a first mortgage loan insured through private mortgage insurance on the conventional market.
 The interest rate on the CalHFA Conventional loan is fixed throughout the 30-year term.

-Meanwhile, the CalPLUS Conventional program comes with a slightly higher 30-year fixed interest rate, but you can combine it with the MyHome Assistance program for down payment help and the CalHFA Zero Interest Program (ZIP) for closing costs.
-ZIP, as its name implies, doesn’t charge borrowers interest on the money it lends through the program — 3 percent or 4 percent of the purchase price.
-If you choose the higher assistance amount, you’ll receive a higher interest rate on the loan itself.
+The CalPLUS conventional loan program comes with a slightly higher 30-year fixed interest rate, but you can combine it with the agency’s MyHome Assistance program for down payment help (more on that below) and Zero Interest Program (ZIP) for closing costs.
+ZIP doesn’t charge borrowers interest for the assistance, which can be 2 percent or 3 percent of the purchase price.
+If you choose the higher assistance amount, you’ll receive a higher interest rate on the mortgage itself.

-The CalHFA FHA Program is a loan insured by the Federal Housing Administration that comes with a CalHFA 30-year fixed interest rate for a primary home.
+The CalHFA FHA Program is a loan insured by the Federal Housing Administration that comes with a 30-year fixed, low interest rate for a primary home.
 The FHA has specific borrowing and property requirements that must be met.

 Another option: the CalPLUS FHA program.
-It’s an FHA-insured loan that comes with a slightly higher 30-year fixed rate but it’s paired with the CalHFA ZIP.
-Like the CalPLUS conventional program, ZIP provides 3 percent or 4 percent of the CalPLUS FHA loan amount to assist with closing costs or prepaid items only (including FHA’s mandatory upfront mortgage insurance premium).
+It’s another FHA-insured loan that comes with a slightly higher 30-year fixed rate, but it’s paired with the ZIP closing cost assistance.

 CalHFA down payment assistance programs

-The MyHome Assistance Program is a deferred-payment junior loan that provides up to 3.5 percent of the purchase price or appraised value (whichever is lower) to help pay for down payment or closing costs.
-In many cases, you can combine MyHome Assistance with CalHFA’s loan programs.
+CalHFA’s MyHome Assistance Program is a deferred-payment junior loan that provides up to 3.5 percent of the purchase price or appraised value (whichever is lower) to help pay for down payment or closing costs.
+In many cases, you can combine this assistance with CalHFA’s loan programs.

 - Arizona first-time homebuyer programs